 Add a Gift Card

-When I make these for friends or coworkers, they look like the picture below, but for family members like our nieces and nephews, I’m going to hide a gift card on top of the Kit Kat bar.
-This will make the sleigh will look a little higher.
+When I make these for friends or coworkers, they look like the pictures here, but for family members like our nieces and nephews, I’m going to hide a gift card on top of the Kit Kat bar.
+This will make the sleigh look a little higher.

 Walmart sells thin metal boxes made especially for gift cards, so you can either glue the candy canes right to that box and skip the Kit Kat bar all together or add it on top of the gift card box.
 Either way, it’s a cute idea for giving out gift cards.

 - The kids' teachers or even their classmates